 As the year comes to an end, there is no better time than now, to start thinking of possible ways to pay less income tax and maximize your tax return.
 Filing your income tax and benefit return does not have to be daunting.
-It could be done easily, like through an online software like TurboTax, and in such a way to reduce the taxes you have to pay.
+It could be done easily, through an online software like TurboTax or H&R Block, and in such a way to reduce the taxes you have to pay.

 Take advantage of your Registered Retirement Savings Plan (RRSP)

 Maximizing your RRSP contributions for the year is one sure way to reduce your taxes regardless of whether you work for an employer or are self-employed.
 Your RRSP contributions qualify for tax deductions.
 RRSP tax deductions reduce your tax payable in the year that you claim them, and allow you to pay lower taxes.